SeleniumHQ/docs/05_Best_Practices.md

 run.
 Taking advantage of the built-in reporting capabilities of unit test frameworks is a good start.
-Most unit test frameworks have reports that can generate xUnit or HTML formatted reports.  xUnit reports are popular for importing results to a Continuous Integration(CI) server like Jenkins, Travis, Bamboo, etc.  Here are some links for more information regarding report outputs for several languages
+Most unit test frameworks have reports that can generate xUnit or HTML formatted reports.  xUnit reports are popular for importing results to a Continuous Integration (CI) server like Jenkins, Travis, Bamboo, etc.  Here are some links for more information regarding report outputs for several languages.

 Python: